amathsow/MRS_GroupD/README.md

-# MRS Summer School 2024: multi-robot inspection and monitoring
+# GROUP BESTeam : MRS Summer School 2024: multi-robot inspection and monitoring

+# Team members:

+1. Boris KIEMA
+2. Marco Luna
+3. Amath Sow

+# Tast:
 In this Summer School task, we will focus on the cooperation of a group of two UAVs (Unmanned Aerial Vehicles) in a 3D environment with obstacles.
 The task is to plan collision-free trajectories of the UAVs so that cameras onboard the UAVs inspect a set of *N* unique inspection points.
 Both UAVs have a predefined starting position and a limit on maximal velocity and acceleration.